 More photos are better!
-Send your photos to us by mail on a disk or flash drive, or preferably, send them electronically via a web-based photo sharing service such as Picasa, SmugMug, ShutterFly or DropBox.
-Please do not send your photo set by e-mail, as it tends to clog up our servers.
+You can send your photos to us by mail on a disk or flash drive, or preferably, send them electronically via a web-based photo sharing service such as DropBox.
+We only want the orginal photo jpg files, not pdf files or videos.
+Please do not send your photos set by e-mail, as it tends to clog up our servers.

 How do you match my hull colors?